A Student-Centered Mission

 We operate a Cartographic Services Laboratory, where students are sometimes employed, and host laboratories devoted to GIScience, Paleoenvironmental Research, Tree-Ring Science, Environmental Dynamics, and Cosmogenic Isotope Research, as well as the University of Tennessee’s Initiative for Quaternary Paleoclimate Research, the Computational Geography Group, and the Tennessee Geographic Alliance.
 The Geographic Alliance plays a major role in training teachers from across the state.
 Some of our faculty hold join appointments and collaborate with Oak Ridge National Laboratory.

 An “Open Door” Policy

 My name is Derek Alderman and I am the new Head of the Department of Geography.
-I decided to join the University of Tennessee after seeing the excellent quality of the geography program, the enthusiasm of its faculty, staff, and students, and the beauty of the Knoxville area (my picture was taken while exploring the Old City area).
+I decided to join the University of Tennessee after seeing the excellent quality of the geography program, the enthusiasm of its faculty, staff, and students, and the beauty of the Knoxville area.
 I practice an “open door” policy and look forward to welcoming visitors to the Burchfiel Building.
 For prospective students, I especially encourage you to drop by, call me, or email if you have an interest in Volunteering to be a Geographer at Tennessee.

 Professor and Head